Prag8855/aab/content/guides/salaries-in-germany.md

 Date_updated: 2022-12-19
 ---

-When you [look for jobs in Germany](/guides/find-a-job-in-berlin), you must know what salary you should get.
+When you [look for a job in Germany](/guides/find-a-job-in-berlin), you must know what salary you should get.
 This helps you negotiate a better salary.

 {% include "blocks/_tableOfContents.html" %}